HTMLGuyLLC/jPack/README.md

         onload: function(form){ return this; }, //although you can add more, you can only pass 1 to start with in the constructor
         xhrSubmit: true,
         submitURL:null, //when null, the form's action will be used (if explicitly defined), otherwise it falls back to the URL the form was retrieved from submitMethod:null, //when null, the form's method will be used (if explicitly defined), otherwise it falls back to POST
-        onError: function(error, response, form){ }, //although you can add more, you can only pass 1 to start with in the constructor
+        onError: function(error, response, form){ alert(error); }, //although you can add more, you can only pass 1 to start with in the constructor
-        onSuccess: function(response, form){ }, //although you can add more, you can only pass 1 to start with in the constructor
+        onSuccess: function(response, form){ //although you can add more, you can only pass 1 to start with in the constructor if(typeof response.success === "string"){ alert(response.success); }
+            else{ alert("Your submission has been received"); }
+        },
         //validate the form, display any errors and return false to block submission
         validateForm: function(form){
             //add .was-validated for bootstrap to show errors